sarahveddy/hello-world/README.md

 # hello-world
-Learning how to use github
+I'm learning how to use github!
+I am an ISD student at the University of Saskatchewan.